-- 2. Any person arriving from a location outside the 50 states or the District of Columbia must immediately self-quarantine for 14 days upon arrival in Rhode Island. - 3.
-Any person who has travelled outside the 50 states or the District of Columbia in the last 14 days must self-quarantine for the remainder of the 14-day period upon arrival in Rhode Island. - 4.
-Instructions for self-quarantine can be found at RIDOH's website: https://health.ri.gov/diseases/ncov2019/.
+2. Any person arriving from a location outside the 50 states or the District of Columbia must immediately self-quarantine for 10 days upon arrival in Rhode Island unless and until that person obtains a negative COVID-19 test result from a specimen taken on day 5 or later upon arrival in Rhode Island

+(day 0) and self-quarantines until day 7 or later upon arrival in Rhode Island (day 0).

+- 3. Any person who has travelled outside the 50 states or the District of Columbia in the last 10 days must immediately self-quarantine for the remainder of the 10-day period upon arrival in Rhode Island unless and until that person obtains a negative COVID-19 test result from a specimen taken on day 5 or later upon arrival in Rhode Island (day 0) and self-quarantines until day 7 or later upon arrival in Rhode Island (day 0). - 4.
+Instructions for self-quarantine can be found at RIDOH's website: https://covid.ri.gov/covid-19-prevention/quarantine-and-isolation.